vineetsemwal/zuul-customtoken/README.md

 Gateway handles both authentication and authorization currently three kind of urls are supported(spring security or any other security framework is not used)

-Currently Three kinds of url are supported
+### Currently Three kinds of url are supported
 1)urls starting with /public/ (no authentication required) 2)urls starting with /admin/  (token required for authentication + authorization for admin role) 3)urls not starting with /admin/ or /public/ (token required for authentication )

-Two roles are there
+### Two roles are there
 1)admin : can access every thing
 2)user: can access

+Run discovery server , it will occupy 8585 port, run gateway (8587 port), run customers app (8586 port)

 1)try visiting with get request at http://localhost:8587/customers You are not allowed message will be given because request doesn’t have desired token